namistryy/namistryy/README.md

 Additionally, I'm involved in many Computer Science related college associations dedicated to making CS a more inclusive space that aims to educate and support students.
 On the side, I enjoy tinkering with UI/UX to see how apps can look more visually pleasing.

-This summer I have been accepted to Break Through Tech at Cornell University's Sprinternship program where I will be tackling a "challenge project" in a team.

 Find my LinkedIn profile here: www.linkedin.com/in/nandini-mistry